pwaring/technical-talks/freelancing/slides.md

 % Life as a coin-operated monkey
 % Paul Waring (paul@xk7.net)
-% Month DD, YYYY
+% March 16, 2017

-# About
+# whoami

  - Freelancing since July 2016
+ - I write PHP and maintain legacy code and systems
  - Previously at University of Manchester
- - Before Manchester worked in insurance
+ - Before Manchester worked in commercial motor insurance
- - I like trains, tea and tabby cats
+ - I like trains, politics and technology (@pwaring)

 # Disclaimers